Skip to main content

 The image field takes registry, repository, and tag sub-fields, not a plain string.
 This format was introduced in v0.27.0.

-Step 6: Create the cluster
+Step 7: Create the tenant cluster

 vcluster use driver docker